roboconf/roboconf.github.io/en/user-guide/instances-description.md

 The fact they are defined does not mean they will be deployed or started automatically.
 But they will be already defined and configured, ready to be deployed.

 By convention, instances definitions are expected in files with the **instances** extension.
 The parser will not be difficult if you use another extension.
 However, notice that tools may rely on the extension (such as editors, to provide syntax highlighting).

-An instance starts with the keyword **instanceof** followed by the name of the component.
+An instance starts with the 2-word keyword **instance of** followed by the name of the component.
 Instances must be defined hierarchically.
-If the graph defines a root component R with a child C, then an instance of C must be defined in an instance of R.
+If the graph defines a root component R with a child C, then an instance of C must be defined within an instance of R.

 Let's see a concrete example.

 	# This is a comment
 	# There are only in-line comments
-	instanceof Vm_Tomcat {
+	instance of Vm_Tomcat {
 		name: Tomcat VM1;

-		instanceof Tomcat {
+		instance of Tomcat {
 			name: Tomcat;
 		}
 	}